Lattices in rigid analytic representations: Deformations and pseudodeformations

 By definition $F^\rig=\Hom(-,(\Spf R_{\ovl\rho})^\rig)$, so that to every element of $F^\rig(X)$ we can attach a homomorphism $f\colon X\to (\Spf R_{\ovl\rho})^\rig$, and the $G$-representation $f^\ast\rho^\univ$ lifting $\ovl\rho$.
 This provides us with a natural transformation $F^\rig\to\Def^\wo_{\ovl\rho}$.
 We construct a natural transformation in the opposite direction, omitting the routine check that it is an inverse to the one above.

 Let $\bV$ be a $G$-representation over $X$, lifting $\ovl\rho$.
-Since $\ovl\rho$ is absolutely irreducible, it is in particular multiplicity-free, and $\bV$ is absolutely irreducible.
-In particular, by Theorem \ref{wideopenlatt}, $\bV$ admits a lattice $\cV$ defined over a formal model $\cX$ of $X$.
+Since $\ovl\rho$ is absolutely irreducible, $\bV$ is also absolutely irreducible.
+In particular, $\bV$ admits a lattice $\cV$ defined over a formal model $\cX$ of $X$ by Proposition \ref{prop:factorial} (which is independent of the results of this section).
 Now $\cV$ is a deformation of $\ovl\rho$, hence by the universal property of $\Spf R_{\ovl\rho}$, it is induced by a map $g\colon\cX\to\Spf R_{\ovl\rho}$.
 The generic fiber of $g$ defines an element of $F^\rig(X)$, as desired. \end{proof}

 \begin{notation} We set $X_{\ovl\rho}=(\Spf R_{\ovl\rho})^\rig$ and $X_{\ovl\rho}=(\Spf R_{\ovl\rho})^\rig$.
 We still denote by $\rho^{\univ}$ (respectively, $\rho^{\sq,\univ}$) the composition of the universal deformation $\rho^\univ$ (respectively, the universal framed deformation $\rho^{\sq,\univ}$) of $\ovl\rho$ with $R_{\ovl\rho}\to\cO_{X_{\ovl\rho}}(X_{\ovl\rho})$ (respectively, $R_{\ovl\rho}^\sq\to\cO_{X_{\ovl\rho}^\sq}(X_{\ovl\rho}^\sq)$) \end{notation}